In a K8S environment, external services are exposed with Ingress connected to the Load Balancer.

 Annotations: In this approach, the CNF uses standard Kubernetes service creation to request external load balancer service by adding annotations to the service.
 This approach can only be used if the load balancer has a single service (protocol/port) requirement.

 Labels: In this approach, the CNF uses standard Kubernetes service creation to request external load balancer service by adding labels to the service.
-This approach can be used both for single service (protocol/port) or multi-service load balancer, where a single VIP is shared across multiple ports/protocols).
+This approach can be used both for a single service (protocol/port) or a multi-service load balancer, where a single VIP is shared across multiple ports/protocols).